 What’s more, one could even shove these phones in the pocket and not have them peek over or threaten to tumble out at any given opportunity.

 We all know in our heart of hearts that nothing can compare to the pleasure of pushing into physical buttons when typing out a long message or an email.
 One could type into a Blackberry Classic with eyes shut and still not make messy typos.
 To speak the truth, the virtual keyboards of touchscreen smartphones

-suck out, I mean, ruin this very pleasure!
+, I mean, ruin this very pleasure!
 (You see what the audacious autocorrect did there?)

 That body though…

 Now, after I gave my Blackberry a break and followed the herd into investing in another ‘smarter’ phone, I was in for a rude shock, to put things in the politest of ways.
 The body of my shiny new phone, that was plastic in the guise of metal, began to shed its sheen, exposing its rather ugly, plastic self in just a few months’ time.
 Well, as for my poor Blackberry Classic, it looks just the way it did when we first met!

 Call logs that probably went as far back as 523 B.C

 While I do love my smartphone; the bitter truth about them is that if, after a day full of tens and hundreds of calls, I try to go back to my log and find a random, unsaved number that gave me distress calls, I will have to let that person hit an iceberg and die, because my phone can only hold up 30 numbers at once.